dennis-brinley/partitioned-queue-demo/README.md

 Scaling itself is actually done by the Kubernetes Horizontal Pod Autoscaler (HPA).
 KEDA provides a mechanism whereby resource specific metrics can be utilized for scaling decisions instead of the inherent CPU and Memory utilization that is available to HPA by default.

-> **Note:** There should never by an HPA scaler defined for a deployment if using KEDA.
+> **Note:** There should never be an HPA scaler defined for a deployment if using KEDA.
 KEDA configures HPA to use the identified metrics.
 Using both mechanisms concurrently will produce unpredictable results.

 ## Metrics and Scalers
 KEDA provides the ability to monitor metrics from external systems and make run-time scaling decisions based upon those metrics.
 The ability to monitor specific kinds of resources (Solace PubSub+, Rabbit MQ, Amazon SQS, etc.) is provided by KEDA **scalers** contributed by the open-source community.
 [KEDA Scalers](https://keda.sh/docs/2.10/scalers/) Whatever metrics are sensible for a particular scaler can be defined by the community, as well as the mechanism for identifying the endpoint and providing the necessary credentials.